goncharov-vlad/SOLID/README.md

 # SOLID

-Explaining SOLID principles in my words and ES6 words.
+Explaining SOLID principles in my words by using ES6 and JSDocs

 ### Structure

-Each file is a `.md` file which contains the following sections:
+Each directory has a `.md` file which contains the following sections:

 - Classic principal explanation
 - Example of violating of the principle